Skip to main content

 If there is no will (intestacy)

-If your parent died without a will, the intestacy rules determine who inherits.
+If your parent passed away without leaving a will, the intestacy rules decide who inherits.
 In England and Wales: if there is a surviving spouse or civil partner, they receive the first £322,000 and half of anything above that.
 Children share the remaining half equally.
 If there is no surviving spouse, children inherit equally.
 In Scotland, children always have a right to a minimum share (Legal Rights) regardless of what a will says.
 See our intestacy guide for the full rules.

 Inheritance tax